TylerWeir/Mechanics-Final/README.md

 # Mechanics-Final
 Computational project for my Analytical Mechanics course.
+I used Lagrangian Mechanics to derirve the equations of motion for a pendulum whose base accelerates along a fixed path.
+Then I used an Euler integration routine to integrate the equations of motion for two different paths: a flat path and a square path.
+I showcased the resulting motion using matplotlib animations.
+At each frame in the animation I translate the whole system so that the base of the pendulum is centered at the origin.